Key differences between search terms and topics

 Contextual differentiation: Topics try to differentiate similar words with different meanings (e.g., Apple the company vs. apple the fruit), while search terms are purely literal.

-Data accuracy: In general, search terms yield significantly more accurate data as the algorithm Google Trends uses to cluster keywords is a "black box."
+Data accuracy: In general, search terms yield significantly more accurate data as the algorithm Google Trends uses to cluster keywords into Topics is very much a "black box" so to speak.
 This means users cannot see what is being included or excluded and therefore have no idea if it is giving them the results they are looking for.

 Search terms (a.k.a. queries)